 But despite Ethan's disappointment, he knows he can look forward to the future.
 His support team of doctors, nurses, friends, and family members has helped him come a long way.
 Soon he'll be able to do all of the cool things he's missed.

-Lymphoma (say: lim-foh-mah) is cancer of the lymphatic system.
-Hodgkin lymphoma is the third most common type of cancer in kids and teens ages 10 to 14.
-But it is still very rare for kids to get it.
+Lymphoma (say: lim-FOH-mah) is cancer of the lymphatic system.
+Although Hodgkin lymphoma is one of the more common types of cancer in kids and teens ages 10 to 14, it is still very rare for kids to get it.